 We construct the nucleon gluonic matrix elements relevant to the gluon helicity ITD using the combination of gluonic currents in Eq.
-(10), and numerically implement a summed generalized eigenvalue problem (sGEVP) [89,94] to extract the ground-state matrix elements with high fidelity from the three-point correlators.
-In the sGEVP analysis, the effective matrix elements are calculated for the value of source-sink separation, t/a = 2 to 14.
-The $t_0/a$ value is the time slice with respect to which the orthogonality of the generalized eigenvectors is defined so that the excited-state contributions in the effective matrix elements would be minimum.
-We have used different values of $t_0/a$ for each momentum and the chosen values of $t_0/a$ are: $t_0/a = 8, 9, 6, 7, 7, 7, 6$ for momenta $p_z = 0, 0.41, 0.82,$ 1.23, 1.64, 2.05, 2.46 GeV, respectively.
-The solution to the sGEVP is marked by excited-state contamination that decays as $[t \exp(-\Delta Et)]$ -a stronger suppression than the $\left[\exp(-\Delta Et/2)\right]$ decay in the GEVP method, where $\Delta E$ is the energy gap between the ground state and the lowest excited state not removed by the GEVP.
-In fact, for $\Delta Et \gg 1$ , the suppression of the excited-state contamination becomes so significant that the sGEVP requires approximately half the total temporal separation for the same size of systematic corrections compared to the GEVP [89].
+(10), and numerically implement a summed generalized eigenvalue problem (sGEVP) [86, 91] to extract the ground-state matrix elements with high fidelity from the three-point correlators.
+The solution to the sGEVP is marked by excited-state contamination that decays as $[t \exp(-\Delta E t)]$ - a stronger suppression than the $[\exp(-\Delta E t/2)]$ decay in the GEVP method, where $\Delta E$ is the energy gap between the ground state and the lowest excited state not removed by the GEVP.
+In fact, for $\Delta E t \gg 1$ , the suppression of the excited-state contamination becomes so significant that sGEVP requires approximately half the total temporal separation for the same size systematic corrections for GEVP [86].
 As we will see, the nucleon gluonic matrix elements for this gluon helicity distribution calculation are heavily influenced by noise as the temporal separation is increased.
 For this reason, we are reliant on the fits performed at small source-sink separations t.
 Solving the sGEVP where excited-state contributions decay faster is therefore crucial for this calculation.